eclipse-cognicrypt/CogniCrypt/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify [Stefan Krueger](mailto:stefan.krueger@crossing.tu-darmstadt.de).
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify [Michael Schlichtig](mailto:michael.schlichtig@upb.de).

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behaviour feel safe.